MathieuNlp/Sam_LoRA/README.md

 The single rings have different view angle and some as jewels.
 The material can also change between silve and gold.

-The pair rings are 2 rings with one on top of the other creating a challenging segmentation task.
+The pair rings are 2 rings with one on top of the other, creating a challenging segmentation task.
 Same as the single ring, the material are either silver or gold.
 I equally splited the rings type in the training set.
 The test set is composed of 2 images: a single ring and a pair rings.

 ![Test set](./docs/images/test_set.png) \